-If you’re a coffee shop addict or are planning a trip somewhere cold and would like to have a warm drink to sip on while you’re out and about, consider using one of these 16oz wide lid ones (we have it in ‘Roasted Pepper’ red).
-It’s also great for smoothies and storing ice lollies for the kids…and the big kids!
+If you’re a coffee shop addict or are planning a trip somewhere cold and would like to have a warm drink to sip on while you’re out and about, consider using a TKWide with café cap lid.
+This is also great for smoothies and storing ice lollies for the kids…and the big kids!

 Say "no" to straws

 Unless you have a medical need for them, straws are totally unnecessary.
 But, for some reason, on occasion we like sipping our drinks through a tube, and I’ve never met a child who doesn’t enjoy using a straw.
-So, I always have a couple of stainless steel straws in my handbag.
-We love our U-Konserve straws.
+So, I always have a couple of reusable straws in my bag.
+We have three different brands, all of which we love.

-I’m always ready to refuse a plastic straw but have learnt that you need to speak up quickly (particularly in countries where it is customary to give iced water to customers as soon as they walk in the door, which I love but I wish they’d ditch the straw!), and that sometimes you will be left feeling frustrated when you’re given one anyway or they remember for the adults but bring water for kids in a disposable cup with a disposable lid and straw (why?!?).
+I’m always ready to refuse a plastic straw but have learnt that you need to speak up quickly (particularly in countries where it is customary to give iced water to customers as soon as they walk in the door).
+Sometimes I’ve been left feeling frustrated when I’ve been given one anyway or water for the kids arrives in a disposable cup with a disposable lid and straw (why?!?).

 According to National Geographic, Americans alone use 500 million straws daily.
 While these small, lightweight bits of plastic seem fairly innocuous, they are having a catastrophic effect of marine wildlife.